Skip to main content

 CREATE USER tapdata FOR LOGIN tapdata with default_schema=dbo;

--- Grant permission to create table
+-- Grant create table permission

 GRANT CREATE TABLE TO login_name;

-GRANT CREATE TABLE TO tapdata
+GRANT CREATE TABLE TO tapdata;

-Enabling SSL Connection (Optional)
+Enable SSL (Optional)

 To further enhance the security of the data connection, you can choose to enable SSL (Secure Sockets Layer) encryption for SQL Server databases.
 This provides encryption at the transport layer for network connections, enhancing the security of communication data while ensuring data integrity.
 The specific steps are as follows: